 Neutron Activation Analysis(NAA) is a radioactive analytical technique useful for qualitative and quantitative analysis of a substance.
-The peculiar feature of the technique is, it can analyze the minor components or any constituent which have a low concentration in a sample.
-NAA uses the energies of gamma rays for analysis purposes.
+The peculiar feature of NAA is that it can analyze the minor components of any component that has a low concentration in a sample.
+NAA uses the gamma-ray energy for analysis purposes.

 Principle of Neutron Activation Analysis